huggingface/hub-docs/docs/hub/collections.md

 - Separate key repositories from others for your profile visitors.
 - Showcase and share a complete project with its paper(s), dataset(s), model(s) and Space(s).
 - Bookmark things you find on the Hub in categories.
-- Have a dedicated page of relevant things to share with others.
+- Have a dedicated page of curated things to share with others.

-This is just a list of possible uses, but remember that collections are just a way of grouping things together, so use them however you like.
+This is just a list of possible uses, but remember that collections are just a way of grouping things together, so use them in the way that best fits your use case.

 ## Creating a new collection